 NOTE: The actual value of TIU shall depend upon the PRACH configuration used in the target cell.

 A cell is known if it has been meeting the relevant cell identification requirement during the last 5 seconds otherwise it is unknown.
-Relevant cell identification requirements are described in Clause 8.1.2.2.1 for intra-frequency handover and Clause 8.1.2.3.1 for inter-frequency handover.
+Relevant cell identification requirements are described in Clause 8.1.2.2.1 (FDD) and Clause 8.1.2.2.2 (TDD) for intra-frequency handover and Clause 8.1.2.3.1 (FDD) and Clause 8.1.2.3.2 (TDD) for inter-frequency handover.

-After successful RACH procedure of the target cell, when the UE receives a [TBD] message implying source cell release command, the UE shall accomplish the release actions specified in TS 38.331 [2] within Dhandover2.
+After successful RACH procedure of the target cell, when the UE receives an RRC message implying source cell release command, the UE shall accomplish the release actions specified in TS 38.331 [2] within Dhandover2.

+Dhandover2 = TRRC_procedure+ Tinterrupt2

 Where:

 TRRC_procedure is the maximum RRC procedure delay to be defined in clause 11.2 in TS 36.331 [2].

+Tinterrupt2 is defined in clause 5.7.2.1.2.

 5.7.2.1.2 Interruption time